 Next…Mistakes Are the Best Teachers – You are going to have some awesome days as a father, but understand you will also have some bad days.
 You are going to make mistakes.
 From diaper changes to discipline, we just can’t get it right every time.
 The fatherly advice is to give yourself a break and don’t be so hard on yourself when you make a mistake.
 Just try not to repeat mistakes.
 Learning from our mistakes is the key.

 Your Child Isn’t Out To Get You – This fatherly advice is hard to remember in the heat of the moment, but you will find yourself arguing with your young child thinking they are trying to make you angry, irritate you, or test you.
 They are not.
-Young children, they are just trying to figure out what is going on in this big world.
+Young children, are just trying to figure out what is going on in this big world.
 Don’t take it personally.
 They are not trying to make your life miserable, they are just learning the ways of the world.

-The Days Are Long But The Years Are Short – Remember I said in the beginning of this video that being a father is a marathon, not a sprint.
+The Days Are Long But The Years Are Short – Remember I said at the beginning of this video that being a father is a marathon, not a sprint.
 When you are dealing with newborns, toddlers, and in quite frankly…the first few years, it is just not easy.
 The days are long.
-Many people said “the time goes by so fast”.
+Many people said, “the time goes by so fast”.
 I didn’t believe them as I was going through it.
 Now my children are 9 and 11 and it has gone by fast.
 The years are short.

 The fatherly advice is to enjoy the present.
 You get to decide how those long days effect you.
 If you can put your role as a father into proper perspective and understand how important you being a father is, you will be just fine.